Murder on the Orient Express (2017 film): Plot

 In 1934, famed Belgian detective Hercule Poirot solves a theft at the Church of the Holy Sepulchre in Jerusalem.
 Intending to return to London, his friend Bouc arranges accommodations for Poirot aboard the Simplon-route train, the Orient Express.
 Alongside Bouc, Poirot's fellow passengers include widow Caroline Hubbard; businessman Edward Ratchett, his manservant Edward Masterman and secretary Hector MacQueen; elderly Russian Princess Natalia Dragomiroff and her maid Hildegarde Schmidt; Hungarian diplomat Count Rudolf Andrenyi and his wife Elena; physician John Arbuthnot; Mary Debenham, a governess; Pilar Estravados, a Spanish missionary; Cuban-American car salesman Biniamino Marquez; and Gerhard Hardman, an Austrian university professor.

 Having received threatening letters, Ratchett attempts to hire Poirot to protect him during the journey, but Poirot declines, not wanting to do business with a suspicious character.
 An avalanche derails the train's engine, stranding the passengers until a rescue crew can re-rail the locomotive.
 During the night, Poirot is awakened by strange noises in the hall next to his cabin and sees someone in a red kimono rushing down the aisleway.
 Ratchett is found murdered the following morning, stabbed a dozen times.

 Poirot and Bouc work together to hunt the murderer.
 Poirot discovers the burned remnants of one of Ratchett's threatening notes, and from it deduces that Ratchett was really John Cassetti, the man responsible for the kidnap and murder of Daisy Armstrong, an infant child.
-Daisy's death caused her mother, Sonia, to go into premature labor, killing her and the baby, and out of grief her father, Colonel John Armstrong, killed himself.
+Daisy's death caused her mother, Sonia, to go into premature labour, killing her and the baby, and out of grief her father, Colonel John Armstrong, killed himself.
 The family maid, Susanne, accused of complicity in Daisy's murder, also committed suicide.

 Poirot finds a bloodstained handkerchief with a monogrammed "H", and a conductor uniform button in Mrs. Hubbard's cabin, leading him to find the uniform and kimono planted in his suitcase.
 Hubbard is later stabbed from behind and cannot identify the culprit.
 Poirot's interrogations of the passengers identifies direct connections between them and the Armstrong family.
-While interviewing Debenham, Poirot is shot in the shoulder by Arbuthnot, who confesses to Ratchett's murder; Bouc incapacitates him before he can kill Poirot.
+While interviewing Debenham, Poirot is shot in the shoulder by Arbuthnot, who confesses to the murder; Bouc incapacitates him before he can kill Poirot.
 However, Poirot quickly surmises that Arbuthnot, a former skilled army sniper, deliberately missed a killing shot.

 Poirot gathers and confronts the passengers outside the train, uncovering their true identities: